hardyowo/hardyowo.github.io/index.md

 # welcome

 This website contains information about me, my random ramblings, and my socials.
-Hope you find whatever you were looking for here.
+Hope you find whatever you are looking for here.

 # songs i have been listening to lately